-See FAQ for information on how to submit assignments and other work.
+See FAQ for information on how to submit homeworks and other work.

 World Wide Web, blogging platforms, instant messaging and Facebook can be characterized by the interplay between rich information content, the millions of individuals and organizations who create and use it, and the technology that supports it.

 The course will cover recent research on the structure and analysis of such large social and information networks and on models and algorithms that abstract their basic properties.
 Class will explore how to practically analyze large scale network data and how to reason about it through models for network structure and evolution.

 Topics include methods for link analysis and network community detection, diffusion and information propagation on the web, virus outbreak detection in networks, and connections with work in the social sciences and economics.

 Students are expected to have the following background:

 The recitation sessions in the first weeks of the class will give the overview of the expected background.

 There is no official text for this course.
 Notes and reading assignments will be posted periodically on the course web site.
 The following books are recommended as optional reading: